Extraction of Proton Trace Anomaly Energy from Near-Threshold $\phi$ and $J/\psi$ photo-productions: Method

 where $N_c$ is the number of colors.
 The strong coupling constant $\alpha_{s}$ depends on the renormalization scale $\mu^2$, and the scale is chosen to be the ``Rydberg" energy square $\epsilon_0^2$ for the bound state of the quarkonium $X$ \cite{Kharzeev:1995ij,Kharzeev:1996tw}.

-The strong coupling $\alpha_{s}$ of perturbative QCD diverges eventually at the low energy scale, and this property is related to the Landau pole \cite{Gribov:1962gm}.
-To avoid the Landau pole of the running coupling constant at low $\mu^2$, the analytic approach to describe the coupling $\alpha_{s}$ is suggested \cite{Deur:2016tte}.
-The resulting analytic form of $\alpha_{s}$ is written as,
+The running strong coupling constant $\alpha_{\mathrm{s}}$ is an important parameter in QCD evolution equations.
+In this work, we use a renormalization-group-invariant process-independent effective strong coupling constrained by the calculation of LQCD \cite{Cui:2019dwv}.
+The effective strong coupling shows a saturated plateau approaching the infrared region, which agrees well with the the Bjorken sum rule with meson PDFs at low $\mu^2 (<$ 1 GeV$^2$) \cite{Cui:2019dwv}.
+The saturated effective strong coupling is given by \cite{Cui:2019dwv,Binosi:2016nme},

-The QCD running coupling can be determined from the global analysis of deep inelastic scattering data in a wide $\mu^2$ range, such as GRV98 \cite{Gluck:1998xa} and CT14 \cite{Dulat:2015mca}.
-One finds $\Lambda_\mathrm{QCD}^2=0.0643$ GeV$^2$ in Eq. (\ref{eq:coupling}) by matching to the CT14(LO) $\alpha_{s}$.
-In this analysis, we use the analytic form of strong coupling in order to take into account of the nonperturbative effect.
-The running strong coupling is depicted in Fig. \ref{fig:alphas}.
+where $\beta_{0}=\left(33-2 n_{\mathrm{f}}\right) / 3$ refers to the one-loop $\beta$ function coefficient, $n_\mathrm{f}$ is the number of flavors, $m_{\alpha}=0.43$ GeV is the effective gluon mass owning to the dynamical breaking of scale invariance \cite{Cui:2019dwv}.
+For the QCD cutoff, we chose $\Lambda_{\mathrm{QCD}}= 0.34$ GeV \cite{Han:2020vjp}.
+Based on this analysis, we use the saturated form of strong coupling in order to take into account of the non-perturbative effect.

-Based on the theoretical framework discussed above, we can extract the QCD trace anomaly $M_a$ from the extrapolated value of the differential cross section at $t=0$ GeV$^2$.
-We take the differential cross section data about the diffractive $\phi$ photoproduction on the proton near the threshold published by LEPS Collaboration \cite{Mibe:2005er} and about the diffractive J/$\psi$ photoproduction on the proton near the threshold by GlueX Collaboration at Jefferson Laboratory (JLab) \cite{Ali:2019lzf}.
-The synchrotron radiation and bremsstrahlung photon energies are at $1.62$ GeV and at $10.72$ GeV in average for the $\phi$ and J/$\psi$ productions, respectively.
-At the energies, $|t|_{min}$ are $0.3164$ GeV$^2$ and $0.4361$ GeV$^2$, for $\phi$ and J/$\psi$ channels respectively.
-The differential cross sections as a function of $-t$ are shown in Fig. \ref{fig:phi-LEPS} and Fig. \ref{fig:Jpsi-GlueX}.
-The data are fitted with an exponential function ($d\sigma/dt =d\sigma/dt|_{t=0}\times e^{-kt} $) which describes the $t$-dependence of the cross section.
-Using the exponential function for the extrapolation of the data, we get the forward cross sections and the errors. $d\sigma/dt|_{t=0}$ for $\phi$ at $E_\gamma = 1.62$ GeV is found to be $1.194\pm 1.128\ \mu$b/GeV$^2$; and $d\sigma/dt|_{t=0}$ for J/$\psi$ at $E_\gamma=10.72$ GeV is found to be $3.792\pm1.324$ nb/GeV$^2$.
-The errors are determined by fixing $\chi^2-\chi^2|_{\mathbf{best\ fit}}=1$.
-Comparing the forward cross sections to the $b$-dependent predictions yield the fits of $b$ and the QCD trace anomaly, which are discussed in the following section.
+Applying the theoretical and phenomenological framework discussed above, we extract the QCD trace anomaly $M_a$ from the extrapolated value of the differential photo-production cross section at Mandelstam variable $-t=0$ GeV$^2$.
+We take the differential cross section data from the diffractive $\phi$ photo-production near the threshold published by the LEPS, SAPHIR and CLAS Collaborations \cite{Mibe:2005er,Barth:2003bq,CLAS:2013jlg,Dey:2014tfa} and the diffractive J/$\psi$ photo-production data near the threshold by GlueX Collaboration at Jefferson Laboratory (JLab) \cite{Ali:2019lzf}.
+The experimental data are fitted with an exponential function

+where $d\sigma/dt|_{t=0}$ represents the forward differential cross-section and $k$ denotes the slope parameter.
+Eq. (\ref{eq:exp}) describes the $t$-dependence of the cross section.
+The details of our studies and the results are shown in the next section, focusing on the formulae mentioned in this section.